jpmens/mosquitto-auth-plug/README.md

 In addition to ACL checking which is possibly performed by a back-end, there's a more "static" checking which can be configured in `mosquitto.conf`.

+Note that if ACLs are being verified by the plugin, this also applies to Will topics (_last will and testament_).
+Failing to correctly set up an ACL for these, will cause a broker to silently fail with a 'not authorized' message.

 The plugin has support for checking topics allowed to a user.
 By default, a topic_prefix is assumed, configured as `auth_opt_topic_prefix`.
 Any number of `%` characters in this prefix are replaced by the username.